Computing in a Faulty Congested Clique

 This exemplifies an immediate corollary of Theorem \ref{thm:circ_to_clique_coded}, which is that circuits with small {local parallel partitions} are the optimal choice for invoking Theorem \ref{thm:circ_to_clique_coded}, in the sense that our transformation incurs the smallest overhead for them when implementing them in the \fclique model.
 This should be viewed through the lens of what we can say about the complexity of their \clique implementation, which is $O(n^{\de+\f})$ round, as we prove in Lemma~\ref{lem:circ_to_clique} in Section \ref{appendix:non-faulty}.
 Note that by the combination of Lemma \ref{lem:clique_to_circ} and Lemma~\ref{lem:circ_to_clique} it holds that layered circuits are equivalent to \clique algorithms.

-~\\\textbf{Another remark on quiet rounds.} Matrix multiplication is an excellent example for why we cannot simply replace quiet rounds by an assumption of coded inputs.
+~\\\textbf{A remark on quiet rounds.} Matrix multiplication is an excellent example for why we cannot simply replace quiet rounds by an assumption of coded inputs.
 If we do not carefully shuffle the input matrices before encoding them, then the nodes will be forced to download (decode) too much information compared to what they need, resulting in communication and computation localities that are extremely higher compared to those of the circuit that we construct for proving Theorem \ref{thm:matrix}.
 More explicitly, if we want a matrix multiplication algorithm to re-distribute the entries of the second input matrix among the nodes such that each node holds a column of the matrix rather than a row, or if we want each node to hold any other pattern of $n$ entries as we do in Section \ref{appendix:semi-ringMM}, then we need the information to already be encoded in this manner, as otherwise a node has to decode too much information in order to obtain its relevant entries.